 Greetings, audio adventurer!
 Welcome to my conversation with Rat, recorded on 4th December 2020.

-Press play below or click to listen / subscribe on your favourite podcast platform, click here to get your copy of the collaborative single we just released and click here to get your ticket for the Ned’s Atomic Dustbin shows in 2021.
+Click here to get your copy of the collaborative single we just released and click here to get your ticket for the Ned’s Atomic Dustbin shows in 2021.